What is Mobile Device Management (MDM)?

 • Do your prep work - Create policies regarding MDM and security.
 Establish comprehensive orientation for device, data, and app usage, security measures, and acceptable use guidelines.

-• Create a baseline - Carry out an inventory of all mobile devices within your organization – remember that InvGate Insight does this for you.
+• Create a baseline - Carry out an inventory of all mobile devices within your organization – remember that InvGate Asset Management does this for you.
 You can use the Discovery feature to scan your company network and add all the assets you’re interested in tracking to your inventory.
 And to monitor and manage mobile devices, you can either install the Agent or integrate the tool with Google Endpoint Management or Jamf.

 • Select a tool - When choosing an MDM solution, ensure it works with your current device estate.
 Have a list of criteria that aligns with your GRC requirements, and run a pilot before rolling out to your entire live environment to ensure that the one you chose is fit for purpose.
 Having an ITAM RFP can come in really handy to make this process easier and more efficient.